-The Historic and Scenic Preservation Commission has the primary responsibility of making a recommendation to the City Council on the designation of an individual structure as a Historic Resource.
+The Historic and Scenic Preservation Commission has the responsibility of making recommendations to the City Council regarding the designation of properties and structures as Historic Resources.
 A structure with aesthetic, architectural, or historical value that is 50 years old or older may be designated as a Historic Resource.
 A structure with exceptional aesthetic, architectural, or historical value may be designated as a Landmark Resource.
-For further information, please visit our Historic Preservation webpage.
+A Mills Act contract for a property would allow tax savings in exchange for preservation and/or rehabilitation work on that property.
+For further information, please visit our Historic Preservation webpage (click here).

 Home Occupation Permit

 A Home Occupation Permit allows people to conduct business out of their home under certain circumstances.
 Any time you perform any work from your home or use your home address as the place of business, then you must obtain a Home Occupation Permit.
 This includes off-site business activities such as painters, gardeners, or consultants who work at a client’s home.
-In order to qualify for a Home Occupation Permit, you must meet certain criteria listed in RMC Chapter 18.160 (click here).
+For further information, please go to our Home Occupations webpage (click here).